 What are the Final Stages of Sepsis?

 Adults suffering from the most advanced stage experience tissue necrosis (death) and organ failure.
-Within hours, blood poisoning can lead to death, even if treated in intensive care units (ICUs).
+Blood poisoning can lead to death within hours, even if treated in intensive care units (ICUs).

 Can UTI Lead To Sepsis In The Elderly?